trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 These are the current AEAD ciphers which don't trigger the [ROBOT](https://robotattack.org/) warning.

+##### Why cipher suites are important?

+The security level of your HTTPS traffic (the safety of your data and the data of your users) depends on which cipher suites your web server uses.
+Having an extensive list of highly secure Cipher Suites is important for high security SSL/TLS interception.
+The compatibility of your HTTPS traffic (who will see errors, warnings or experience other issues) depends on the cipher suites your web server uses.
+The performance of your HTTPS traffic (how fast users see your pages - page speed) depends on the cipher suites your web server uses.

+##### NGINX and TLS 1.3 Cipher Suites

+We currently don't have the ability to control TLS 1.3 cipher suites without support from the NGINX to use new API (that is why today, you cannot specify the TLSv1.3 cipher suites, applications still have to adapt).
+NGINX isn't able to influence that so at this moment all available ciphers are always on (also if you disable potentially weak cipher from NGINX).
+On the other hand, the ciphers in TLSv1.3 have been restricted to only a handful of completely secure ciphers by leading crypto experts.

+If you want to use `TLS_AES_128_CCM_SHA256` and `TLS_AES_128_CCM_8_SHA256` ciphers (for example on constrained systems which are usually constrained for everything) see [TLSv1.3 and `CCM` ciphers](HELPERS.md#tlsv13-and-ccm-ciphers).
+But remember: `GCM` should be considered superior to `CCM` for most applications that require authenticated encryption.

 #### Diffie-Hellman key exchange

   > **:bookmark: [Use strong Key Exchange with Perfect Forward Secrecy - Hardening - P1](RULES.md#beginner-use-strong-key-exchange-with-perfect-forward-secrecy)**